Contents of this chapter

 Tim O’Reilly and other managers learned from our peer-to-peer experience that we could be influencers.
 We had played a historic role years before in promoting the meme of open source, but now we played up our strengths here more pervasively and consciously.

 Instead of another Peer-to-Peer conference, we held a series of Emerging Technology conferences.
 One year, one of the technologies we highlighted was WiFi—yes, it was once new and perplexing!
-I found these conferences stimulating and accomplished a lot of networked at them, because people still recognized me as a leader and wanted to present their projects to me.
+I found these conferences stimulating and accomplished a lot of networking at them, because people still recognized me as a leader and wanted to present their projects to me.

 The Emerging Technology conference lasted only a couple years, but it inspired creativity in how we followed new trends.
 The difficulty with publishing is that very early technologies don’t reward major investments—and a book is a major investment by the publisher.
-You have to release a book at the right stage of the famous Gartner hype cycle: hopefully you catch something well before it reaches its peak, but when it has more followers than the early adaptors that Tim O’Reilly referred to as “alpha geeks”.
+You have to release a book at the right stage of the famous Gartner hype cycle: Hopefully you catch something well before it reaches its peak, but when it has more followers than the early adaptors that Tim O’Reilly referred to as “alpha geeks”.
 But an institution like ours, always striving to help innovation along, is critically tasked to hearing what the alpha geeks are doing.

 In some sense, our attention to emerging technologies, which we made explicit when covering the peer-to-peer movement of the early 2000s, started much earlier.
 It was always top of our agendas to be hip to the first flares of new movements in computing.
 In addition to the brief period during which we ran Peer-to-Peer and Emerging Technology conferences, we used the web site to highlight interesting trends, particularly through the Radar blog.
 Mike Loukides started a low-budget online journal about biohacking, around the period we were covering health IT.
 And foremost among our touchpoints with the alpha geeks were our FOO camps, which Sara Winge started and which ventured far outside computing to health, science, education, and policy.
 The Peer-to-Peer book triggered a turning point in our consciousness.In my observations, it’s fair to credit peer-to-peer with even more grandiose impacts.